jokergoo/simona/README.md

   Root: _all_
   Terms: PO:0000001, PO:0000002, PO:0000003, PO:0000004, ...
   Max depth: 13
-  Aspect ratio: 25.08:1 (based on the longest distance to root)
+  Aspect ratio: 25.08:1 (based on the longest distance from root)
-                39.6:1 (based on the shortest distance to root)
+                39.6:1 (based on the shortest distance from root)
   Relations: is_a, part_of

 With the following columns in the metadata data frame: